theislab/single-cell-tutorial/README.md

 1. Sparse data formats are not supported by `rpy2` and therefore do not work with any of the integrated R commands.
 Datasets can be turned into a dense format using the code: `adata.X = adata.X.toarray()`

 2. The case study assumes that the input data is count data obtained from a single-cell protocol with UMIs.
-If the input data is read data, then the normalization method should be replaced with another method that includes gene length normalization (e.g., TPM, TMM).
+If the input data is full-length read data, then one could consider replacing the normalization method with another method that includes gene length normalization (e.g., TPM).

 ## Manual installation of package requirements

-The following packages are required to run the case study notebook.
+The following packages are required to run the first version of the case study notebook.
+For further versions see the README.md in the latest_notebook/ and old_releases/ folders.

 General:
 - Jupyter notebook